Jimmy Constable: Post-split

 After the band split, Constable turned to drink and drugs, admitting "I found myself in my old single bed with a bottle of Jack Daniel's and a bottle of pain killers and thought about ending it there and then.
 The only thing that stopped me was thinking about the devastation it would cause for my family."

 Constable return to the music industry in 2006 by taking part in the MTV series Totally Boyband.
 The series followed ex-members of other boy bands forming into a new band, called Upper Street.
 But their first single was a commercial failure, charting at number 35 on the UK Singles Chart and the band disbanded.

 On 28 August 2007, he appeared on the BBC Two game show Identity, billed as an 'ex boyband member'.

 2012–present: The Big Reunion and 911 comeback

 On 18 October 2012, it was announced that 911, along with B*Witched, Five, Atomic Kitten, Honeyz and Liberty X, would be reuniting again for the ITV2 documentary series The Big Reunion.

 Constable also does songwriting for other artists.
 He has worked with Les McKeown of the Bay City Rollers and Rod Stewart.

 Personal life

-Constable was previously in a nine-year relationship with his girlfriend Bernadette Robertson, whom he met in 1985.
-He proposed to her in 1988 and four years later she gave birth to their son, Scott.
-In 1994, Constable left Bernadette in order to move to Glasgow, Scotland and focus on his music career with 911, although he did agree to give her away at her next wedding.
+Constable was previously in a relationship with Bernadette Robertson, whom he met in 1985, Constable left Robertson in order to move to Glasgow, Scotland and focus on his music career with 911, although he did agree to give her away at her next wedding.

 Constable lives with his wife Claire (whom he married in 2009) and two other children in St Neots.

 During the COVID-19 pandemic, Constable became an ambulance driver for the National Health Service.